joergkrause/svogv/guides/getting-started.md

  ```

 After this, the folder /dist has been rebuild and contains all, compiled sources, map files, ts files, and the bundle for direct import in browser (svogv.umd.js).

+> See 'Build the Project' later in this document for instructions of how to deal with the source code.

 ## Using the Lib